FunnelEnvy/Cloudflare-Worker-Template/dom-manipulation/README.md

     }
 })
 ```
-This is an example of how to replace the text of an element.
-The text needs to be replaced only when it is the last text inside of the node, otherwise the text is removed.
+Example of replacing text only when it is the last text inside of the node, otherwise the text is removed.

-### Global Find and Replacement
+### Global Find and Replace
 ```js
 .on("*", {
     text(text) {